monyhar/monyhar/monyhar/docs/initialize_blink_features.md

-The following table summarizes the relationship between the default status of the Chromium feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: chromium feature default status):
+The following table summarizes the relationship between the default status of the Chromium feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: monyhar feature default status):

 | |No status|`status:"test"`|`status:"experimental"`|`status:"stable"`|